topofocus/active-orient/examples/time_graph/README.md

  ## instead »Jahr[2000..2015].map{|y| y.monat( 3,5 ).tag( 4 ..6 ).datum } « does the job.
 ```

-To filter datasets in that way, anything repersented is fetched from the database and works
+To filter datasets in that way, anything represented is queried from the database.
+In contrast to
-for small and large Grid's
+a pure ruby implementation this works for small and large grid's.

-You can do neat ruby-array playings, too, which are limited to the usual sizes
+Obviously, you can do neat ruby-array playings, which are limited to the usual sizes.
+For example. as »TAG[31]« returns an array, the elements can be treated with ruby flavour:

 ```ruby